wujun4code/docs-en/views/rtm-guide.md

 });
 ```

-At the same time, those notices will be invoked on Conversation:
+At the same time, those notices will be served on Conversation:

 ```js
 // Tom added Mary